KalyDragon/KalyDragon/README.md

 - 👋 Hi, I’m @KalyDragon
 - 👀 I’m interested in Creating things by my own 🦾
-- 🌱 I’m currently learning Networks and Télécommunications
+- 🌱 I’m currently learning Networks and Télécommunications major cybersécurity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [Not for now]
 - 😄 Pronouns: ...